stefansundin/rssbox/README.md

 A couple of services do not have official APIs, or do not require API keys, so they will work without any keys.

+These services do not require API keys: Instagram, Periscope, Mixcloud, Speedrun, Ustream, Dailymotion.

 #### Twitter

 Go to [Twitter Application Management](https://apps.twitter.com/) and create a new app.